 Blog posts for College Students

-Read Time: 5 minutes College can be a very exciting and awaited time in young people's lives.
-For many, it is their first time away from home, away from their parent's watching eyes, and sharing their living space with other students.
-Oh, what a time to be alive!
-So,...
+Reading Time: 6 minutes College can be a very exciting and awaited time in young people's lives.
+For many, it is their first time away from home, away from their parents' watching eyes, and sharing their living space with other students.
+Oh, what a time to be alive!...

-Read Time: 5 minutes Going to college is a long-awaited time for many young people.
+Reading Time: 6 minutes Going to college is a long-awaited time for many young people.
 It is a time full of new experiences, self-discovery, and freedom.
 However, this sudden change can act as a catalyst for depression and anxiety.
-In fact, studies show that one in four...
+In fact, studies show that one in...

-Read Time: 5 minutes When campuses were shut down and students asked to return back home, the country recorded an alarming spike in college student anxiety.
+Reading Time: 4 minutes When campuses were shut down and students asked to return back home, the country recorded an alarming spike in college student anxiety.
 Separation from friends, loss of income, fear of catching the coronavirus, and the absence of physical and...